reflexson/paul-cox-portfolio/README.md

 ## Description

 This project is a website to display my portfolio.
 It contains a header, about me section, projects section, contact section and a footer.
 There are links in the header to navigate the page, and external links to projects, my email, my instagram, and a future linkedin profile.
 The site is responsive to resizing and is easy to navigate.
-It is a great template that I can fill in with more items and I go on through this course.
+It is a great template that I can fill in with more items as I go on through this course.